pytest-dev/pytest/doc/en/assert.rst

 .. note::

-   ``pytest`` rewrites test modules on import.
-It does this by using an import hook to write new pyc files.
+   ``pytest`` rewrites test modules on import by using an import hook to write new ``pyc`` files.
 Most of the time this works transparently.
    However, if you are messing with import yourself, the import hook may interfere.

+   If this is the case you have two options:

+   * Disable rewriting for a specific module by adding the string ``PYTEST_DONT_REWRITE`` to its docstring.

+   * Disable rewriting for all modules by using ``--assert=plain``.

-If this is the case, use ``--assert=plain``.
-Additionally, rewriting will fail silently if it cannot write new pycs, i.e. in a read-only filesystem or a zipfile.
+   Additionally, rewriting will fail silently if it cannot write new ``.pyc`` files, i.e. in a read-only filesystem or a zipfile.

 For further information, Benjamin Peterson wrote up `Behind the scenes of pytest's new assertion rewriting <http://pybites.blogspot.com/2011/07/behind-scenes-of-pytests-new-assertion.html>`_.